itech001/awesome-linux-resources/README.md

 =======================
 **useful resources for linux begeinners**

-Useful Linux tutorials, web sites and online books, you also can find this list from [www.linux6.com](http://www.linux6.com).
+Useful Linux tutorials, web sites and online books, you also can find more linux beginner tutorials from [www.linux6.com](http://www.linux6.com).

 - [awesome-linux-resources](#awesome-linux-resources)
   - [env](#env)